Carlos A. Paladini, Ph.D.

 B.A. in Zoology/Physiology; Rutgers University

-Dr. Paladini's lac investigate the cellular, synaptic, and circuit mechanisms by which inputs to dopamine neurons influence their activity, and how they are changed in various disease states.
-These inputs include not only other neurons in the brain, but also astrocytes.
-To achieve this, the lab uses selective in vitro and in vivo manipulation of identified inputs following prior viral infection with light-sensitive opsins.
-This strategy gives them a unique opportunity to dissect and individually examine all the components necessary for dopamine cell activity.
+Dr. Paladini's lab investigates the cellular, synaptic, and circuit mechanisms by which inputs to dopamine neurons influence their activity, and how they are changed in various disease states.
+These inputs include not only other neurons in the brain, but also a type of glia cells called astrocytes.
+To achieve the lab uses selective in vitro and in vivo manipulation of identified inputs following prior viral infection with light-sensitive opsins.
+This strategy provides a unique opportunity to dissect and individually examine all the components necessary for dopamine cell activity.

 The lab has developed methods to individually manipulate identified neuronal inputs and astrocytes.
-They also have developed methods to record the electrical activity of dopamine neurons in vivo.
+It also has developed methods to record the electrical activity of dopamine neurons in vivo.
 Training is provided not only in these technical advances but also in experimental design, publication and funding strategies, and scientific advancement.

 Click here for a list of publications.